Shaukat Usmani: In émigré Communist Party of India

-Kanpur conspiracy case
+Kanpur Conspiracy Case

 After Peshawar in 1922, two more conspiracy cases were instituted by the British government, one in Kanpur (1924) and Meerut (1929).
-The accused in the cases included, among others, important Communist organisers who worked in India, such as S.A.
-Dange, Muzaffar Ahmad, Nalini Gupta and S.V.
-Ghate, and members of the émigré party, such as Rafiq Ahmad and Shaukat Usmani.
+The accused in the cases included, among others, important Communist organisers who worked in India, such as S. A. Dange, Muzaffar Ahmad, Nalini Gupta and S. V. Ghate, and members of the émigré party, such as Rafiq Ahmad and Shaukat Usmani.

-On 17 March 1924, M.N.
-Roy, S.A.
-Dange, Muzaffar Ahmed, Nalini Gupta, Shaukat Usmani, Singaravelu Chettiar, Ghulam Hussain and others were charged that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from imperialistic Britain by a violent revolution.", in what was called the Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.
+On 17 March 1924, M. N. Roy, S. A. Dange, Muzaffar Ahmed, Nalini Gupta, Shaukat Usmani, Singaravelu Chettiar, Ghulam Hussain and others were charged that they as communists were seeking "to deprive the King Emperor of his sovereignty of British India, by complete separation of India from Britain by a violent revolution", in what was called the Cawnpore (now spelt Kanpur) Bolshevik Conspiracy case.

 The case attracted interest of the people towards Comintern plan to bring about violent revolution in India.
 "Pages of newspapers daily splashed sensational communist plans and people for the first time learned such a large scale about communism and its doctrines and the aims of the Communist International in India."

 Singaravelu Chettiar was released on account of illness.
 M.N.
 Roy was out of the country and therefore could not be arrested.
 Ghulam Hussain confessed that he had received money from the Russians in Kabul and was pardoned.
 Muzaffar Ahmed, Shaukat Usmani and Dange were sentenced for four years of imprisonment.
 This case was responsible for actively introducing communism to the Indian masses.